matthewcpaul/mcp/_work/bubble-pop.md

 ## A selection of components that I designed
 On top of designing the foundations of a new type scale, color ramps, icon library, and design tokens for text, color, elevation, and border radius, I refreshed the few existing components and designed 20+ new components.
 I also helped the engineers architect the React components and was a required reviewer for each non-trivial design system PR.

-These are some of my favorite and more complex components that I designed.

 </div>